Amazon itself is even putting support into regular household appliances and products.

-Yep, Amazon is getting in on the microwave business with its own, reasonably priced device that not only heats up food, but also have Alexa support and automatic Dash replenishment features.
+Yep, Amazon is getting in on the microwave business with its own, reasonably priced device that not only heats up food, but also has Alexa support and automatic Dash replenishment features.

 The Amazon Basics Microwave can be voice controlled, understanding commands including "Alexa, add 30 seconds to the microwave".

 Alexa capable bathroom appliances and accessories

 Smart mirrors and smart-powered bathroom accessories are nothing new, in fact, we've even Amazon is getting in on the act with a smart mirror designed to help you shop for clothes online.
 Other Alexa-powered devices for your bathroom are bound to start cropping up all over the place too.